mapbox/tilesets-cli/README.md

 Uploads GeoJSON files to a source for tiling.
 Accepts line-delimited GeoJSON or GeoJSON feature collections as files or via `stdin`.
 The CLI automatically converts data to line-delimited GeoJSON prior to uploading.
 Can be used to add data to a source or to replace all of the data in a source with the `--replace` flag.

+Please note that if your source data is a FeatureCollection, `tilesets` must read it all into memory to split it up into separate features before uploading it to the Tilesets API.
+You are strongly encouraged to provide your data in line-delimited GeoJSON format instead, especially if it is large.

 Flags:

 * `--no-validation` [optional]: do not validate source data locally before uploading